wandyezj/wandyezj.github.io/docs/_posts/2023-06-04-story-game-philosophy.md

 I see design encompassing the entire Story Game experience - this goes beyond a specific games rules and includes the expectations people have, and the way people interact with each other.

 As a baseline all games must be safe and fun.
 To adhere to my definition of Story Game the game must also have equal narrative control.
-The rest of the design principals help ease play.
+The rest of the design principles help ease play.

 - [Safe](#safe)
 - [Fun](#fun)